Tributes to Archbishop Mario Conti following his death

 Archbishop Mario Conti, the Emeritus Archbishop of Glasgow, has died aged 88 following a short illness.

-The Archdiocese of Glasgow said that he died peacefully on Tuesday evening at the Queen Elizabeth University Hospital in Glasgow.
+The Archdiocese of Glasgow said he died peacefully on Tuesday evening at the Queen Elizabeth University Hospital in the city.

 He had been a priest for 64 years and a bishop for 45 years.